California Cobb Salad gives the classic salad a west coast spin with the addition of crisp cucumber, sweet strawberries, and creamy avocado.

 Directions

-- For the Tarragon Vinaigrette: combine all ingredients except olive oil in a food processor or blender.
-Slowly stream in olive while processing until smooth.
-Taste and adjust salt & pepper if necessary then place into the refrigerator.
+- Combine all ingredients except olive oil in a food processor or blender.
+Slowly stream in olive oil while processing until smooth.
+Taste then adjust salt and pepper if necessary then refrigerate for at least a couple of hours and up to 3 days to let the flavors meld.

 - Divide lettuce between four plates then divide toppings between plates.
 Drizzle with Tarragon Vinaigrette then serve.